sloppyjuicy/archive-components/tags/ngn-list/README.md

-# ngn-list
+# chassis-list

-The `<ngn-list>` custom element manages the state of elements within it, treating them as items of a list.
+The `<chassis-list>` custom element manages the state of elements within it, treating them as items of a list.
 This provides behavior management features, but does not explicitly force a UI.

 ### Behavioral Management Capabilities: